In this post, I’ll walk through my complete podcast production process for The Side Hustle Show.

 Intro / Outro / Ad Scripting and Recording

-My next phase in the podcast production process is to write the intro, outro, and ad scripts for the show.
+But what’s more common is recording just the interview segment, and then script out the intro, outro, and ad scripts for the show.
 This can be a little time-consuming, but I believe it’s important.

 In the intro to my shows, I want to accomplish a few things: